KabohaJeanMark/yummymeals/README.md

 It uses Redux for a single source of truth while doing state management.
 The redux store keeps the data retrieved from the API.

-All pages have a single rote within the SPA.
+All pages have a single route within the SPA.

 ## Screenshot